facebook/openr/README.md

 ### Docker Building / Usage

-OpenR does not have a `Dockerfile`.
+OpenR does now has a `Dockerfile`.
 It uses `gendeps.py` to build all dependencies + OpenR.
 It also installs the OpenR CLI `breeze` into the container.

 ```console